iiko-go/iiko-go/README.md

 	// By default, 15 seconds is used. client.SetTimeout(5 * time.Second)

-	// You can set a custom refreshTokenTimeout for iiko.Client.
+	// You can set a custom refreshTokenInterval for iiko.Client.
-	// refreshTokenTimeout is the interval at which the iiko.Client wil try to get a new API token.
+	// refreshTokenInterval is the interval at which the iiko.Client wil try to get a new API token.
-	// by default, 45 minutes is used. client.SetRefreshTokenTimeout(30 * time.Minute)
+	// by default, 45 minutes is used. client.SetRefreshTokenInterval(30 * time.Minute)

 	stoplistRequest := &iiko.StopListsRequest{
 		OrganizationIDs: []uuid.UUID{